-7. Regional power trade collapsed in the early 1990s, from 25 TWh in 1990 to 3.4 TWh in 2011, as a result of the collapse of the Soviet Union, profoundly impacting the CARs.
+- 7. Regional power trade collapsed in the early 1990s, from 25 TWh in 1990 to 3.4 TWh in 2011, as a result of the collapse of the Soviet Union, profoundly impacting the CARs.
 Water storage limitations resulted in frequent summer spillage in Tajikistan, yet both Tajikistan and the Kyrgyz Republic face winter energy deficits because of demand growth, disconnection from CAPS, and reduction in gas imports.
 In recent years poor hydrologic conditions have made the winter energy deficit more pronounced, with the winter of 2007-2008 being particularly severe.
-Consequently, Kazakhstan, Uzbekistan and Turkmenistan are forced to generate electricity using expensive fossil fuels, such as natural gas coal and oil, instead of importing inexpensive surplus electricity generated from hydropower in neighboring countries; upstream countries are compelled to develop more expensive local resources to compensate for lack of winter generation from hydropower.

-8. Operation and maintenance of the CAPS system is the responsibility of the Coordination and Dispatch Center (CDC) located in Tashkent, Uzbekistan.
+Consequently, Kazakhstan, Uzbekistan and Turkmenistan are forced to generate electricity using expensive fossil fuels, such as natural gas coal and oil, instead of importing inexpensive surplus electricity generated from hydropower in neighboring countries; upstream countries are compelled to develop more expensive local resources to compensate for lack of winter generation from hydropower. - 8.
+Operation of the CAPS system is the responsibility of the Coordination and Dispatch Center (CDC) located in Tashkent, Uzbekistan.
 Turkmenistan withdrew from CAPS in 2003 and is now interconnected with Iran's power system.
 Turkmenistan continued, for a time, to export to CAR countries from islanded power plants, but stopped doing so in 2009.
+Tajikistan also withdrew from CAPS in 2009.
 Turkmenistan, Uzbekistan and Tajikistan export power to Afghanistan, which is also interested in joining CAPS and wishes to meet a part of its growing demand with imports from CAR countries.
-Energy trading is currently conducted on the basis of bilateral arrangements, but these arrangements face constraints stemming from physical infrastructure limitations, political, and commercial barriers.
-CAREC's vision and strategy for the region's energy sector, established in the Energy Strategy, was formulated to address these problems.

-9. Central Asian countries also face common challenges in their respective energy sectors, largely as a result of their shared history.
+While energy trading also includes bilateral arrangements, these arrangements face constraints stemming from physical infrastructure limitations, including lack of power systems synchronization, political, and commercial barriers.
+CAREC's vision and strategy for the region's energy sector, established in the Energy Strategy, was formulated to address these problems. - 9.
+Central Asian countries also face common challenges in their respective energy sectors, largely as a result of their shared history.
 Many difficulties that Central Asian countries face in managing domestic energy networks and regional linkages are rooted in energy and irrigation infrastructure systems inherited from the Soviet Union era.
 Poor infrastructure maintenance and divergent priorities within individual countries have further aggravated the situation.
 Work under the CAREC program has aimed to help countries find solutions to these national-level problems as well as to further develop regional power integration.